SCM Marchant I Electronic Calculator

 When SCM went to AMI to create the chips needed to make their mini calculator, they had asked AMI to try to create a single chip that would contain all of the calculating logic needed for the calculator.
 However, once AMI looked into the realities of the situation, they said they believed that they could indeed make a single chip, but convinced SCM that a more conservative two-chip design would be more time- and cost-effective.
 SCM had great confidence in AMI, however, out of business prudence they later contracted with Texas Instruments (TI) to design and develop a chipset that was functionally equivalent to those that had been successfully created by AMI.
 Having a second source for any advanced technology is insurance against unforeseen problems such as labor issue, process faults, and the proverbial "Murphy's Law" that can strike at any time, creating the possibility that production could halt due to inability of the critical integrated circuits.

 AMI had begun to produce the two-chip chipset in volume.
 SCM began cranking out the calculators and shipping them to distributors.
 Since TI didn't yet have chips ready when the Marchant I was introduced, the early production Marchant I calculators all were made using the AMI chipset.
 As it turned out, Texas Instruments required three chips to contain the logic that AMI managed to pack onto two chips.
-SCM decided this would be acceptable, and that they would simply make two different versions of the main circuit board of the calculator, one that would use the AMI chips, and another that would use the Texas Instruments chips.
-The main boards were virtually identical other than an additional LCC socket for TI's third IC, and differing interconnect wiring between the chips and to the chips.
+SCM decided this would be acceptable, and that they would simply make two different versions of the main logic board of the calculator, one that would use the AMI chips, and another that would use the Texas Instruments chips.
+The logic boards were virtually identical other than an additional LCC socket for TI's third IC, and differing interconnect wiring between the chips and to the chips.
 All other aspects of the board, including the magnetic reed switch array for the keyboard, the connector to the power supply board, as well as the circuitry for driving the Nixie tubes.
-Even test points (used during manufacturing test) located around the periphery of the lower part of the main board are identically located.
+Even test points (used during manufacturing test) located around the periphery of the lower part of the logic board are identically located.

 Texas Instruments claimed that SCM had specified in their design documentation that three chips were expected, although SCM's original design specifications given to AMI requested that the logic fit onto a single chip.
 Something doesn't quite ring true to TI's claim that SCM requested a three-chip design given that the original specification to AMI stated a single chip, and that AMI and SCM agreed that a two chip set would be the most economical solution.
 Once TI's three chip set was available in production quantities, SCM began manufacturing Marchant I calculators with either chipset, depending on availability of chips at the time of production.